voyagermesh/voyager/docs/component/certificate.md

 ## Using Certificate with Ingress
-For sakes of simply managing ingress with TLS termination we can create a ingress with some Annotation that can be used to create and or manage a certificate resource with voyager controller
+For sakes of simply managing ingress with TLS termination we can create a ingress with some Annotation that can be used to create and or manage a certificate resource with Voyager controller

 ```
 certificate.appscode.com/enabled         // Enable certifiacte with ingress